Located in Southern Shaanxi (陕西) province, Mount Hua or HuaShan (华山) is the Western Mountain of the Five great mountains of China.

 Adventurous travelers will find numerous camping spots on Huashan.
 Camping spots include East Peak near Sunrise Pavilion and East Peak Hotel, West Peak, and South Peak near Jinsuo Pass.
 It is highly recommended to bring your own gear.

 - Campers should bring their own tents and sleeping bags.
 Hotels will rent out tents, but they are more expensive than sleeping in a dorm room for the night.

-- Campers should be especially prepared for cold, windy nights.
+- Campers should be specially prepared for cold, windy nights.
 Cold weather sleeping bags, extra clothing layers, and wind protection are a must.

 - Don't forget the usual camping supplies, headlights, water/food, a first-aid kit, etc., are necessary.

 Most travelers should be able to book tickets during their Huashan trip.
 During high season, A.K.A. "shoulder season," which is roughly May-August it's recommended to book hotels and high-speed train tickets in advance.

 Additionally, during Chinese holidays- most notably Golden Week (October 1-7)- it is also recommended to book entry tickets, train tickets, and hotel accommodation on the mountain well in advance.
 Feel free to contact us when you need help to book Mount Hua tickets.